 On the whole, plants tend to produce three types of root:

-The Tap Root - The first root to emerge from a seed, it grows straight down towards a water source, also anchoring the plant in place.
+The Tap Root is the first root to emerge from a seed, it grows straight down towards a water source.
+It works to anchor the plant in place.
 Only plants grown from seed have tap roots.

-Secondary / Laterally branching roots – Branch roots anchor the plant in place and provide the plant with a larger area from which to uptake nutrients and water.
+Secondary / Laterally branching roots help to anchor the plant in place and provide the plant with a larger area to uptake nutrients and water.

-Tertiary roots / Root hairs – Root hairs have a large surface area to allow the plant to access all the different nutrients it needs as well as its water requirements.
-Most of the elements are absorbed at the root hairs and transported along the branching roots, into the tap root and up the plant to the leaves where they are used for photosynthesis and other plant metabolic processes.
+Tertiary roots / Root hairs have a large surface area to allow the plant to access all the different nutrients and water it needs.
+Most of the essential elements are absorbed at the root hairs and transported along the branching roots, into the tap root, then up the plant to the leaves.
+Your plants use nutrients for photosynthesis and other metabolic processes.

 Fabric pots work on the physical principles of these types of root, bringing only positive effects.
 Your plants will not be stressed when roots are ‘pruned’ – the tips just get dried out which encourages more roots to grow deeper in the medium.
 Other methods of pruning roots require a sharp implement which can leave plants vulnerable to attack from pathogenic microorganisms through the open wound.
 When roots air prune, pathogens cannot enter the roots via the wound, since the tissue dries up and self-seals.

 Fabric pots have several benefits over traditional plastic pots, including:

 The benefit of our air pruning pots is their air pruning capability.
 Air pruning results in a thicker mass of healthy roots.
 More roots provide the plant more opportunities to absorb nutrients and water.
 With traditional plastic pots, when roots reach the pots edge, roots are forced down until they hit the bottom of the pot then they circle the container in search of a friendlier environment.
 Plants can soon become root bound.
 As roots circle, minimal lateral branching occurs, resulting in poor nutrient uptake.